technic/e2designer/README.md

 1. Use \*.hpp and \*.cpp for file extensions.
 2. Try to use style defined by clang-format in the project root directory.
-4. Report issues in via GitLab [bugtracker](https://gitlab.com/technic93/e2designer/issues)
+4. Report issues in GitLab [bugtracker](https://gitlab.com/technic93/e2designer/issues)
 3. Fork and send GitLab pull requests.
 4. Join discussion on the [openpli forum](https://forums.openpli.org/topic/61204-e2designer-alpha/)